The Religious Education Curriculum

 We know that RE contributes dynamically to the education of our children by provoking challenging questions about meaning and purpose in life, beliefs about God, ultimate reality, issues of right and wrong and what it means to be human.
 As such, it is one of the key building blocks to developing understanding and acceptance between children and, through doing so, contributing to the cohesion and harmony of both our school and wider society.
 We recognise the importance of supporting children in developing a secure understanding of the beliefs and practices of different religions, their teachings, and the similarities between them and those of more secular beliefs.
 The teachers at Spinney Hill do this by engaging pupils in enquiry-led lessons.
 Children are challenged by the questions raised by religion and worldviews and develop the understanding, skills and knowledge they need through dialogue, discussion and debate.
 Children investigate, appreciate and appraise the varied responses to questions raised and are constantly encouraged to think critically about what they have heard, evaluating and challenging where necessary in a safe and secure environment in which they are able develop well-structured responses of their own.
 Above all, we want our children to develop a respect for other beliefs and religions and appreciate and celebrate the diverse world in which they live and to be able to participate actively within it.
 We know RE plays an important role, along with all other curriculum areas, particularly PSHE, in both promoting social awareness and understanding in our children and preparing them for the opportunities, responsibilities and experiences of the next stage of their education.
 We encourage our pupils to ask questions about the world and to reflect on their own beliefs, values and experiences.
 We include and promote British values, ensuring that children are aware of their rights and responsibilities as UK citizens.

 At Spinney Hill we have used the Leicestershire Agreed syllabus as the basis for our RE curriculum in order to achieve this.
 Our curriculum ensures that there is progressive coverage of the four key faiths in our community - Islam, Christianity, Hinduism and Sikhism – whilst allowing opportunities for the study of other religions and worldwide views.
-Learning is sequenced to ensure that children not only develop a robust understanding and knowledge of the core tenets and beliefs of faiths but do so through both constant reference and comparison to other faiths and in the context of pertinent and meaningful questions which relate to their lives and city in which they live.
+Learning is sequenced to ensure that children not only develop a robust understanding and knowledge of the core tenets and beliefs of faiths but do so through both constant reference and comparison to other faiths and in the context of pertinent and meaningful questions which relate to both their lives and the city in which they live.
 This is to key to our school curriculum as we aim to ensure ‘children develop a positive identity, high self-esteem and a secure sense of place, belonging and history which enables them to understand both their rights, roles and responsibilities, and those of others, and to work alongside and empathise with people from all backgrounds’ (Spinney Hill Primary School Curriculum Drivers, Identity).

 From our EYFS to Year 6, all faiths are recognised, studied and celebrated.
 In the nursery and EYFS, religious studies is taught as part of the EYFS framework (Understanding of the World) and children are supported in exploring religion, customs, practices and beliefs through role-play, songs, cooking, stories and creative play.
 These learning opportunities are embed through themed days which focus on the major festivals celebrated within the community.